skip-mev/connect/oracle/config/README.md

 * Metrics instrumentation.
 * API & WebSocket configurations for each provider.

 In some cases, validators must configure the market map provider into their `oracle.json`.
 The market map provider is a special provider that provides the desired markets that the oracle should fetch prices for.
 This is particularly useful for chains that have a large number of markets that are constantly changing.
-The market map provider allows the oracle to be updated with new markets without needing to restart the side-car. **Please check the relevant chain's documentation & channels to determine if you need to configure the market map provider.**
+The market map provider allows the side-car to be updated with new markets without needing to restart the side-car. **Please check the relevant chain's documentation & channels to determine if you need to configure the market map provider.**

 ## Oracle Configuration